5 Steps to green Business Processes – Part 1

 2. Focus and clearly define goals.

 Don’t lose sight of the essentials when implementing sustainability goals!
 As is well known, decarbonization is only one of the many sustainability goals.
 In addition, it is important to create equal opportunities as well as healthy and fair working conditions – within the company and, in the best case, along the supply chain.
 The oceans must be protected, the use of resources for production must be examined, waste must be avoided, and so on.
-To illuminate all the goals at once in the necessary multidimensionality and to flank them with measures inevitably burdens every organization.
+Organizations can be burdened if they try to tackle all of their goals at once.
 And then a sustainability project is quickly shelved.
-So, before you collect data and develop measures, create clarity: On which sustainability issues does your company have the strongest influence with its business activities?
+So, before you collect data and develop measures, create clarity.
+On which sustainability issues does your company have the strongest influence with its business activities?
 Which are particularly urgent?
 And: What expectations do your stakeholders have of the company?

 The first two steps are already important to make your business processes greener.
-In the second part of this blog, you will learn about the next 3 points that should be considered, so your company can remain sustainable in the long term.
+In the second part of this blog, you will learn the next 3 points that should be considered.
+This helps ensure your company can remain sustainable in the long term.

 Related Content